-We recognise that all behaviour is a means of communication and that 'poor' behaviour communicates an unmet need.
+We recognise that behaviour is a means of communication and that 'poor' or unwanted behaviour often communicates an unmet need.
 We know that children's behaviour cannot be fully understood in isolation, without considering their individual influences (including environmental).

 Scope